Hypothyroidism: Here Are The Cause And Symptoms Of This Disorder

-- Increase and maintenance of basal metabolic rate of the body
+- Increases and maintains the basal metabolic rate (BMR) of the body.

-- Essential for correct development and differentiation of the cells in the body
+- It is essential for correct development and differentiation of the cells in the body.

 In this thyroid disorder, the body of the patient becomes deficient in both T3 and T4 thyroid hormones, leading to a wide range of complications.
-To understand hypothyroidism, we shall take a look at the following key aspects of the illness:
+To understand more of hypothyroidism symptoms and its causes, we shall take a look at the following key aspects of this illness.

 Cause of hypothyroidism